 Abstract in Grey

-.
+One of the newer buildings in the CBD is the Brisbane Magistrates Court.
 The structure is impressive, and so is the large artwork outside the front entrance on George Street.
 I particularly like the repetition of the pattern and the highly reflective grey surface generates interesting tones in the soft light of early morning (OM4, Tamron SP35-80 f2.8 towards the long end, f8, 1/125, HP5).
 Where different surfaces meet there is a slightly bevelled edge that provides a nice highlight, even though the whole sculpture is constructed of one material in one colour.
 The sculpture is located within a garden, so I decided to leave the tuft of grass in the bottom right of the frame.
 I am still not sure if the composition would be stronger without its inclusion — tell me what you think …

 Tuesday, May 16, 2006